TarunWuyyuru26/wlime/README.md

  Wlime - a package for data preprocessing in R

- If you want to install this package:
+ If you want to install this package, implement the following code
- [code for installing this package/repo]

  install(devtools)

  devtools::install_github('TarunWuyyuru26/wlime')

 ~ Under Active Development ~